laurieroy/vue2-todo-tut/README.md

 Running through the 2019 [Traversy tutorial](https://www.youtube.com/watch?v=Wy9q22isx3U) to compare to Vue3

-This is a simple todo project, where the use can add a todo.
+This is a simple todo project, where the user can add a todo.
 It shows up in a list.
-User can check 'completed' and the text appears crossed out.
+User can check z box for 'completed' and the text appears crossed out.
 They also have the option to delete the todo by clicking a red x. (commit 9f040e069b744f)

-Added a JSON Placeholder fake API and routing. ()
+Added a JSON Placeholder fake API (commit a9309068b62bba)

+Add routing. (commit fc1ac1e68e161bc)

 @vue/cli 4.5.11